mgp123/mgp123.github.io/_posts/2022-04-17-variational-autoencoders.md

   </figcaption>
 </figure>

 As you can see, the outputs are blurry.
-This was one of the main problems of early VAEs for image generation.
+Looking back, this is probably due to the fact that we used a fixed variance, which is a really bad idea.

 ### References